Skip to main content

 Two significant changes in ITIL 4 that are leading to new roles are the emphasis on value stream-centric ways of working, and the evolution from process to practice.
 In the context of value streams, emerging roles include value stream owner or manager, value stream facilitator, value stream architect, and value stream analyst.
 In the context of practices, the practice owner role is accountable for ensuring that a practice fulfills its purpose, just as a process owner did in previous versions of ITIL.

 So what’s different about the practice owner role?
-This role includes managing the practice resources in all four dimensions of service management (another of the important evolutions in ITIL 4), as well as effectively integrating the practice into the organization’s value streams.
+This role includes managing the practice resources in all four dimensions of service management, as well as effectively integrating the practice into the organization’s value streams.

 In reality, practice ownership (as described in ITIL 4) is what effective process owners have been doing for years.
 They’ve been thinking beyond just the process or workflow and have defined roles and responsibilities and performance metrics.
 They’ve been thinking about how their process integrates with other processes and how they can leverage information and technology to improve its performance.
 They’ve been working hard to continually improve all aspects of their process (now practice) in an effort to ensure the practice is fulfilling its purpose and satisfying the needs of its stakeholders.
 What’s perhaps most different about ITIL 4 is the need to think about these practices in the context of their greater value stream.